lucasfr/BearWithMe/README.md

 ## 📖 What is Bear with Me?

-Bear with Me is an autism-inspired promise tracker built for people whose executive function sometimes gets in the way of follow-through — not because they don't care, but because their brain is just wired differently.
+Bear with Me is a promise tracker built for people whose executive function sometimes gets in the way of follow-through.
+Not because they don't care, but because their brain is just wired differently.

 You log a promise, set how urgent it feels, and when you keep it, you grade it on two simple scales: